 Using digital technology to improve ways of working is one of the main priorities for professional services businesses in 2021.
 If you are thinking that you already have digital systems in place, you need to ask yourself: Does your existing technology work for your people?
 Does it make their work lives better?
 Does it increase both employee satisfaction and productivity?
 If the answer is "No" or “maybe” it is probably because your business bought digital tools, branded them - if possible, sometimes trying to integrate other software - and then asked employees to use them.
 COVID-19 made things worse by adding more online tools and touchpoints.
 As a result, people are now tired and confused by using multiple different tools for their day-to-day activities.

-The future of work requires unified and ultra-connected digital workplaces with digital technology that is foremost designed around people.
+The future of work requires unified and ultra-connected hybrid digital/physical workplaces with technology that is foremost designed around people.
 To tap into the full potential of your people, technology decisions should not be made in a vacuum.
 IT and innovation departments should talk to the rest of the business and listen to what they need.
 Additionally, creating the right ecosystem of partners to guide you through the process of digital transformation, understanding your needs, showing you what is possible and ultimately deploying the right digital technology for your people, is fundamental for the transformation of your organisation to succeed.

 Design-led thinking and workplace analytics are key to creating better ways of working.
 Professional services businesses should deploy digital platforms that are designed to provide personalisation to accommodate each employee's needs, automation, analytics, low/no-code interfaces, easy knowledge management and consumer-grade user interfaces.
 The goals are to significantly reduce organisation silos, improve internal communication and collaboration, and bridge the gap between employees and customer.